-Therefore, although air emissions within each ROI would vary among the four Main Cantonment alternatives, predicted total air emissions (including CO_2) would remain the same for construction and operations among the four Main Cantonment alternatives, as well as the Training alternatives.
-The air emission sources associated with airfield, training, and waterfront operations can be characterized as mobile sources for which the criteria pollutant and CO_2 emissions are quantified.
-As some of the air quality effects from this action would have a combined effect in the ROI when added to the air quality effects of other proposed actions analyzed in this EIS, the analysis results presented here are also considered in the summary impacts analysis discussed in Volume 7, where applicable.
+Therefore, predicted air emissions are similar for construction and operations between each of the four Main Cantonment alternatives, as well as the Training alternatives.
+The air emission sources associated with airfield, training, and waterfront operations can be characterized as mobile sources for which the criteria pollutant and CO2 emissions are quantified.
+As some of the air quality effects from this action would have a combined effect in the ROI when added to the air quality effects of other proposed actions analyzed in this EIS/OEIS, the analysis results presented in here are also considered in the summary impacts analysis discussed in Volume 7, where applicable.